IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/FromPython.md

 ```python
 jl.seval("using ModeCouplingTheory")
 ```
+The `jl.seval` function let's us evaluate any julia code from within Python.

 ## Usage

-And now we can use ModeCouplingTheory.jl in Python:
+We can now use ModeCouplingTheory.jl in Python:

 ```python
 # since Python doesn't like all unicode symbols (α, β, ∂, ...), we use standard letters: